radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 An issue consists of a title, description, and author along with the author's signature; followed by a list of comments, each of which is signed by it's respective author.
 This is an extremely simplified model.
-Note the presence of the `rad_metadata` key on some schema items, more on this later.
+Note the presence of the `automerge_type`, `frozen`, and `rad_signed_by`, and `rad_urn` keys.

+The `automerge_type` key indicates that this field should be stored as a special data type in the automerge document which tracks individual character inserts and deletions, this allows us to merge edits to the same piece of text in a non surprising manner.

+The `frozen` key indicates that any change which modifies this field should be ignored.

+The `rad_signed_by` and is more interesting.
+The  `rad_signed_by` field tells librad to validate that the given properties (in this case the `title`, `description`, and `author` properties) are signed by the given identities.
+Combined with the constant URN and `frozen` on the author this allows us to ensure that only the author of the issue can change the description or title.

-This schema may well be the subject of it's own mini standardisation process as it is very likely that many different applications will want to interoperate with the same issue model.
+This schema may well be the subject of its own mini standardisation process as it is very likely that many different applications will want to interoperate with the same issue model.
 The important thing is that this standardisation process can happen independently of the radicle protocol.